zaksabeast/PokemonRNGGuides/guides/FireRed and LeafGreen/Wild RNG.md

 4. Pause the game to find your seed.

 ```
-Note: FRLG uses the continue screen to generate different spreads every time the game loads to avoid repeating spreads like in dry battery Ruby and Sapphire, and Emerald.
+Note: FireRed/LeafGreen will generate different seeds every time the game loads unlike repeating seeds in dry battery Ruby and Sapphire, and Emerald.
 This can be used to reset for different seeds if wanted.
 ```

 5. The initial seed will be displayed on the screen from the lua script.